omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 Timestamps in the item properties dataset were originally in Unix time (milliseconds since the epoch).
 These were converted to a human-readable POSIXct format using the as.POSIXct function.
 The division by 1000 adjusts the value from milliseconds to seconds.
 Specifying the time zone as "UTC" ensures consistency across all timestamp values.

 • Preparing Item Properties for Merging:
 The item properties dataset, which contains multiple snapshots per item reflecting changes over time, was first sorted by itemid and timestamp to organise the snapshots chronologically.
-All snapshots were preserved so that the temporal evolution of item properties is retained rather than reducing the data to one row per item.
+All snapshots were preserved to retain the temporal evolution of item properties rather than reducing the data to one row per item.

 #### d.
 Merging cleaned events dataset and item properties dataset
 • Preparing the Events Data for Merging: